themesberg/flowbite/content/components/sidebar.md

 ## Multi-level dropdown

-Use this sidebar example to create multi-level menu items by applying the `data-collapse-toggle="id"` data attribute from Flowbite and toggle the second-level menu item.
+Use this sidebar example to create multi-level menu items by applying the `data-fb-collapse-toggle="id"` data attribute from Flowbite and toggle the second-level menu item.

 {{< example github="components/sidebar.md" show_dark=true >}}
 <aside class="w-64" aria-label="Sidebar">